Series

 Our Story

-Our Story is a series that explores shared experiences of masks and masking, aiming to reveal a universal experience among a diversity of people living vastly different lives.
-In an increasingly divisive world, this series aims to reveal our fundamental shared humanity.
-Each work comprises two sibling pieces incorporating personal stories and portraits alongside the discarded ghost-like mask.
-Through these works, I am questioning why so many of us feel compelled to construct curated, idealised versions of ourselves (“personas”) that we present to the world, hiding our true inner self.
-Who is the mask for?
-Is it a useful tool, or constructed by and for the benefit of others?
-To what degree are our experiences and identities shaped by the expectations of others versus our own lived truths?
+Our Story is an ongoing series about the hidden experiences that unite us.
+In an increasingly divisive world, this series aims to reveal our fundamental shared humanity by bringing to life hidden personal narratives and universal experiences among a diversity of people living vastly different lives.
+The works combine short self-confessional texts with emotive portraits, stylistically mirroring the deeply personal stories we are compelled to share in globally publicised social media posts that feel almost anonymous due to the intimate and isolating ways in which we interact with our digital devices.
+Through these works, I am questioning how social media shapes the ways in which we think about our identities and how we open discourse about who we are.
+To what degree are our experiences and identities shaped by the expectations of others (both in the virtual and real world) versus our own lived truths?
 The prints in Our Story are stone lithographs, for which I create my imagery using heritage limestones bearing their own unique histories, scars and imperfections, mirroring the perceived imperfections we hope to hide behind our masks.
-Starting with my own personal stories, the series expands to encompass those of others, curating a compendium of shared human narratives across geography, time, and disparate personal identities and lived experiences.
+Starting with my own personal stories, the series will expand to encompass those of others, curating a compendium of shared human narratives across geography, time, and disparate personal identities and lived experiences.

 Unmasked is a hopeful series that envisions a world in which we all feel free to live true to our inner self without curating socially conforming versions of ourselves through the “masks” we present to the world.
 In Unmasked I bring to life an idealised reality in which queer people are free to shun the masculine ideal, in which neurodivergent people no longer feel compelled to edit their thoughts and behaviours, and in which we are all free to reveal our true self.
 The series comprises stone lithographs and mokuhanga prints (water-based woodblock prints).
 Through stone lithography, I have strived to reveal the hidden “flaws” within the limestones I work with to create the final artwork.
 The unique veins, textures, chips and scratch marks left behind through the processing of the stone surface mirror the imperfections we see within ourselves and try to hide from world.
 My mokuhanga prints incorporate natural inks and pigments that bring to mind an ancestral natural origin state that we all share.
 Unmasked asks us to envisage and create a future in which our self-perceived imperfections and flaws are celebrated as integral parts of our fully revealed natural selves.